 ‘HISTORICAL RESEARCH IN THE DIGITAL AGE’: ABOUT THIS SERIES

 ‘Historical Research in the Digital Age’ is a 6-part series of posts on the Royal Historical Society’s blog, published between December 2022 and February 2023.
 The series is designed and hosted by Ian Milligan, Professor of History at the University of Waterloo, Ontario.
 It’s prompted by Ian’s new book, The Transformation of Historical Research in the Digital Age (available Open Access via Cambridge University Press, 2022), which considers the impact and implications of digital resources for contemporary historical practice.

-In addition to his own essay, ‘We Are All Digital Now: And what this means for historical research’ (December 2022), Ian invites four contributors to continue the discussion from several perspectives:
+In addition to his own essay, ‘We Are All Digital Now: And what this means for historical research’ (December 2022), Ian invites five contributors to continue the discussion from several perspectives: